-Access management and control;

-Energy management and monitoring;

-Water management and monitoring;

-Erosion management;

-Waste and pollution management;

-Fire Management;

-Minimise dust and air emissions;

-Protection of indigenous natural vegetation and fauna, especially with regards to Camel Thorn Trees (any pruning, cutting, removing etc of existing Camel Thorn Trees may require additional permits); Specific monitoring and operational instructions;

-Emergency plans which will cover all reasonable aspects of the operations which might lead to environmental pollution or degradation.
+Access management and control (please refer to paragraph 7.10.1); Energy management and monitoring; Water management and monitoring; Erosion management; Waste and pollution management; Fire Management; Minimise dust and air emissions; Protection of indigenous natural vegetation and fauna, especially with regards to Vachellia erioloba (Kameeldoring trees).
+Specific monitoring and operational instructions; Emergency plans which will cover all reasonable aspects of the operations which might lead to environmental pollution or degradation.